 THERE ARE THREE METHODS FOR VOTING

 Absentee/Vote by Mail ballots may be obtained for any reason by calling the Supervisor of Elections office, 954-357-7055.
-Ballots can be mailed to the address on record; requests to mail to a different location must be made in writing.
+Ballots will be mailed to the address on record; requests to mail to a different location must be made in writing.
 Ballots cannot be forwarded by the Post Office.
+Return Postage is PrePaid.
 Completed ballots must be received by the SOE office by 7 pm of Election Day.
 VBM Ballots may be dropped off at 12 of the Early Voting Sites.

-Early voting will be available at many different sites around the County for many days before Election Day.
+Early voting will be available at 21 different sites around the County for many days before Election Day.
 Any registered voter may vote at any location by showing a photo ID with signature.

 On Election Day, you must vote in your assigned precinct, based on where you currently live.
 Photo ID with signature is required.
 If not presented, voter may vote a provisional ballot.
-If you move, be sure to change your address by calling the SOE office at 954-357-7050 or on-line at www.browardsoe.org.
+If you move, be sure to change your address by calling the SOE office at 954-357-7050 or on-line at www.browardsoe.org or RegisterToVoteFlorida.gov